I’ve been visiting Mount Desert Island for more than 40 years and have come to know all about the best places to stay in Bar Harbor, Maine.

 Most rooms at this lodge have balconies with ocean views; a few are exclusively mountain views.

-The Atlantic Eyrie Lodge also has an infinity-esque heated saltwater pool!
+The Atlantic Eyrie Lodge also has an infinity-esque heated saltwater pool that is open seasonally!

 Best Western Acadia Park Inn